 Section 2 - Key Driving Concepts

-Designed specifically for drivers who have done fewer than five track events (AKA "Green Run Group" Students), Section 2 reviews the cornerstones of street or track driving.
-We go over the importance of perceptual acuity, how to maintain traction, key components of braking, steering, and accelerating, and the basics of cornering.
+Section 2 reviews the cornerstones of street or track driving.
+We go over the importance of track awareness, how to maintain traction, key components of braking, steering and accelerating, and the basics of cornering.

 Section 3 - Advanced Driving Techniques